 Take Full Advantage of Product Attributes

-Product attributes are an important factor in Bing Shopping and there are a number of them that must be included for your ad to qualify for the Bing Network.
+Product attributes are an important factor in Bing Shopping.
+There are a number of them that must be included for your ad to qualify for the Bing Network:

 - Image link